SHA-mbles/SHA-mbles.github.io/README.md

 We have computed the very first **chosen-prefix collision for SHA-1**.
 In a nutshell, this means a complete and practical break of the SHA-1 hash function, with actual very dangerous potential practical implications if you are still using this hash function.
 Check our paper **[here](TODO)** for more details.

+#  Our Contributions

+## Complexity improvements.

+We have significantly improved the complexity of SHA-1 attacks, reducing the cost of a collision attack from 2<sup>64.7</sup> to 2<sup>61.2</sup>, and the cost of a chosen-prefix collision attack from 2<sup>67.1</sup> to 2<sup>63.4</sup> (on a GTX 970).

+## Record computation

+We implemented the entire chosen-prefix collision attack with those improvements.
+This attack is extremely technical, contains many details, various steps, and requires a lot of engineering work.
+In order to perform this computation with a small academic budget, we rented cheap gaming or mining GPUs from [gpuserversrental.com], rather that the datacenter-grade hardware used by big cloud providers.
+We have successfully run the computation during two months last summer, using 900 GPUs (Nvidia GTX 1060).

+## PGP key-certification forgery

+We chose the PGP/GnuPG Web of Trust as demonstration of our chosen-prefix collision attack against SHA-1.
+The Web of Trust is a trust model used for PGP that relies on users signing each other’s identity certificate, instead of using a central PKI.
+For compatibility reasons the legacy branch of GnuPG (version 1.4) still uses SHA-1 by default for key-certification signatures.

+Using our SHA-1 chosen-prefix collision, we have created two PGP keys with different UserIDs, so that key B is a legitimate key for Bob (to be signed by the Web of Trust), but the signature can be transferred to key A which is a forged key with Alice’s ID.
+The signature will still be valid because of the collision, but Bob controls key A with the name of Alice, and signed by a third party.
+Therefore, he can sign any document in the name of Alice.

 # Our Chosen-Prefix Collision Example

 We have create a chosen-prefix collision with prefixes `99 04 0d 04 7f e8 17 80 01 20 00` and `99 03 0d 04 7f e8 17 80 01 18 00`.
 You can download the two messages below, and verify their hash with the `sha1sum` tool: